 Studio De Arkadiusz Jasiński was entrusted with carrying out translations into Polish and correcting page proofs of three successive Polish editions of the magazine, starting with the issue 01/2018.

-Working in SDL Trados
+Working in Trados

 The translation agency I was working with on this project requested I use the client’s own terminology database.
 The project manager sent me an SDL Trados package and provided me with login credentials for access to the SDL MultiTerm Server.